piq9117/piq9117.github.io/posts/2024-04-13-xmonad-nixos-setup.md

   in {
   ...
 ```
-Then in my `windowManager.xmonad`, I had to assign `hsPkgs` to `windowManager.xmonad.haskellPackages`.
+Then in my `windowManager.xmonad`{.codeLine}, I had to assign `hsPkgs` to `windowManager.xmonad.haskellPackages`{.codeLine}.

-`sudo nixos-rebuild switch` and it worked!
+`sudo nixos-rebuild switch`{.codeLine} and it worked!
 I didn't need to declare cabal or stack in my global package config and now I can check in this setup to git.
 I don't need the manual step of installing and removing packages anymore!